 Form into a loaf and place in a well-buttered and floured Pullman or tea cake form.
 The dough is very sticky and you can't really see any gluten strands, but it is correct.

-Flour the top of the loaf, cover with plastic wrap and let rise at 85°F for an hour.
+Flour the top of the loaf, cover with plastic wrap and let rise at 85 F for an hour.
 Surprisingly, the loaf will rise a bit.
-I like to keep it in the microwave which is over the stove.
-If you turn on the 25 watt light that lights the stove, it warms the interior of the microwave to about 85°F. Just do not turn on the microwave.
+Consider keeping it in the oven with the light on; the light warms the interior of the oven to about 85 F. Just do not turn on the oven.

 Bake the Bread